 In 2011, the U.S. Census Bureau estimated 43,884,130 African-Americans in the United States, meaning that 14.1% of the total American population of 311.5 Million is Black.
 This includes those who identify as "Black Only" and as "Black in combination with another race".
 The "Black Only" category totaled 40.7 million African-Americans or 13.1% of the total U.S population.

-A Double Board Certified Facial Plastic Surgeon in private practice in New York City, Dr. Oleh Slupchynskyj performs hundreds of Cosmetic Surgery procedures a year on African-American patients.
+A Board Certified Facial Plastic Surgeon in private practice in New York City, Dr. Oleh Slupchynskyj performs hundreds of Cosmetic Surgery procedures a year on African-American patients.
 After being informed of an overwhelming number of discouraged Ethnic and African-American patients complained that they had nowhere to turn for even basic information to answer their specific Cosmetic Surgery questions, he felt compelled to write an honest consumer guide to address their specific concerns, requests and questions.
 As a Plastic Surgeon, Dr. Slupchynskyj believes it is imperative to educate patients about the multitude of cosmetic procedures available.

 The discussion of Cosmetic Nose Surgery (Rhinoplasty) for African-American and Ethnic patients brings up many hot-button issues involving race, gender, and conflicting standards of beauty.
 The purpose behind this book is to take a serious, realistic look at the growing practice of Cosmetic Surgery of the Nose (commonly known as a "Nose Job") for patients of African-American descent, as well as for those of mixed or other ethnicities.
 While this book is not intended to address the sensitive political issues that the idea of Ethnic Rhinoplasty can bring up, it is intended to educate prospective patients as to what they can expect before, during and after the procedure.